Yūgumo-class destroyer: Design and description

 The Yūgumo class was 45 tons heavier and a few feet longer than the Kagerō class, distinguishable in silhouette primarily by the shape of the bridge.
 The Yūgumo class had a forward slope on the bridge, which was intended to reduce wind resistance and improve stability.
 Another difference was that the Yūgumo-class vessels were built by three different shipyards, and there were minor differences between individual ships, depending on the builder and when the ship was built.

 The general specifications for the Yūgumo class was a 119.17 m overall length, with a beam of 10.8 m and a draft of 3.76 m.
 They displaced 2110 t at standard load and 2560 t at deep load.
 Their crew numbered 228 officers and enlisted men.

 The ships had two Kampon geared steam turbines, each driving one propeller shaft, using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a designed speed of 35 kn.

 The main battery of the Yūgumo class consisted of six Type 3 127 mm guns in three twin-gun turrets, one superfiring pair aft and one turret forward of the superstructure.
 The guns were in a new type of mount (known as the "D" mount) which was able to elevate up to 75° to increase their performance against aircraft; however, their slow rate of fire, slow traversing speed, and the lack of any sort of high-angle fire-control system meant that they were virtually useless as anti-aircraft guns.
-The ships were also armed with eight 610 mm torpedo tubes in a two quadruple traversing mounts; one reload was carried for each tube.
+Despite this, the process of replacing the No. 2 gun turret with anti-aircraft guns was never carried out on any ship of this class.
+The ships were also armed with eight 610 mm torpedo tubes in two quadruple traversing mounts; one reload was carried for each tube.
 Their anti-submarine weapons comprised two depth charge throwers for which 36 depth charges were carried.

-As built, the Yūgumo class had four Type 96 25 mm anti-aircraft guns in two twin-mounts forward of the aft smokestack. as with other destroyer classes, as the Pacific War progressed, anti-aircraft armaments were increased.
-From 1943, two triple-mounts replaced the twins aft and one twin-mount Type 96 was added forward of the bridge and a Type 22 radar.
-Units surviving into 1944 had a second pair of 25mm triple-mounts added on a platform behind the forward smokestack.
+As built, the Yūgumo class had four Type 96 25 mm anti-aircraft guns in two twin-mounts forward of the aft smokestack. as with other destroyer classes, as the Pacific War progressed, anti-aircraft armaments were increased, averaging over 20 by the battle of Leyte Gulf.
+From 1943, two triple-mounts replaced the dual mounts aft and one twin-mount Type 96 was added forward of the bridge and a Type 22 radar.
+Units surviving into 1944 had a second pair of 25mm triple-mounts added on a platform behind the forward smokestack since they retained their No. 2 gun turrets.
+Uniquely, the Naganami carried a M2 Browning 50 caliber machine gun captured from the wrecked American submarine USS Darter on 25 October 1944 as some sort of war prize.
 The six units surviving into late 1944 received up to twelve additional single-mount Type 96s and a Type 13 radar.
 Kiyoshimo also received a number of Type 93 13mm machine guns.